polikw/hello-world/README.md

 # hello-world
 my first github repository

-This is where I wouod describe some background about this vital propject....
+This is where I would describe some background about this vital project....

+And here is a neww line.